 This is the more appropriate question.
 We know physics describes a lot of what we see in medicine, but how do doctors (or med students etc) actually use it?

 The quick answer?
-Most of the time, we don’t.
+Most of the time, they don’t.

 We know it’s there and we see that it can be applied.
-But, in most aspects of our job diagnosing illness, it’s not actually needed.
+But, in most aspects of the job diagnosing illness, it’s not actually needed.

-The hard math that the describe laws are processed by monitor readings that show us figures.
-These figures we recognise from memorization.
-The memorization – knowing which values show what – guide the diagnosis.
+The hard math that describe laws are shown to us as figures.
+These figures are recognized from memorization.
+Knowing which values show what, guides the diagnosis.

-We don’t actually have to understand the underlying rules as to how we get there.
+It’s not necessary to always understand the underlying rules as to how to get there.
 Even though it helps!

 The same can be said for radiologists, oncologists and other specialists whose fields draw more direct parallels with physics as a subject.
 Most of the time?
 They’re using machines that apply the laws to solve diagnostic or treatment-related puzzles.

-Obviously patients may get more peace of mind believing their doctors are experts in physics (especially those performing minimal access surgery for example), but the truth is most doctors – and med students – knowledge is superficial at best.
+Obviously patients may get more peace of mind believing their doctors are experts in physics (especially those performing minimal access surgery for example), but the truth is that most doctors (and med students) only have a superficial understanding at best.